Linear Diophantine Equations Solver

 In mathematics, a Diophantine equation is a polynomial equation in two or more unknowns such that only the integer solutions are searched or studied (an integer solution is a solution such that all the unknowns take integer values).
 A linear Diophantine equation is an equation between two sums of monomials of degree zero or one.

 The simplest linear Diophantine equation takes the form:

 where a, b and c are given integers, x, y — unknowns.

-The solutions are completely described by the following theorem: This Diophantine equation has a solution (where x and y are integers) if and only if c is a multiple of the greatest common divisor of a and b.
+The following theorem completely describes the solutions: This Diophantine equation has a solution (where x and y are integers) if and only if c is a multiple of the greatest common divisor of a and b.
 Moreover, if (x, y) is a solution, then the other solutions have the form (x + kv, y - ku), where k is an arbitrary integer, and u and v are the quotients of a and b (respectively) by the greatest common divisor of a and b.

-To find the solution one can use Extended Euclidean algorithm (except for a = b = 0 where either there are unlimited number of solutions or none).
+To find the solution one can use Extended Euclidean algorithm (except for a = b = 0 where either there is an unlimited number of solutions or none).